This is How Many Hours Bloggers Work Per Week

 Okay, you’ve finished your blog’s initial stage.
 That is, now your blog is safe, SEO-optimized, and professionally designed.
 It’s also operating legally.
 And you’ve installed the must-have plugins and published the must-have pages as well as your first 10 blog posts.
 On top of that, you already have your first partnerships with affiliate programs.

-Writing two 1200+ word articles per week
+Writing three or four 1200+ word articles per week

 Estimated time: Around 4 to 7 hours per article, counting research and editing time.